 Some banks may honor the TIN card as a secondary ID, but they accept only the digitized version.
 However, the BIR has stopped issuing the digitized ID and has not announced when it will resume releasing this type of card.

 If you badly need a valid ID for bank transactions such as opening a savings account or applying for a loan, you can apply for other accessible IDs, such as the postal ID and UMID.

 How Much Does TIN ID Cost?

 Never trust anyone on social media sites who claim they can help process your TIN ID application in exchange for a fee.
-Chances are you will be dealing with scammers as BIR doesn’t authorize any third-party provider to process TIN ID cards.
+Chances are you will be dealing with scammers, as BIR doesn’t authorize any third-party provider to process TIN ID cards.

 What Are the TIN ID Requirements?

-Taxpayers who already registered with BIR only need to present one government-issued ID when applying for a TIN ID.
-However, first-time taxpayers must bring the following requirements to their respective RDOs to apply for a TIN number and TIN ID at the same time:
+Taxpayers who are already registered with BIR only need to present one government-issued ID when applying for a TIN ID.
+However, first-time taxpayers must bring the following requirements to their respective RDOs to apply for a TIN and TIN ID at the same time: